ljantzen/ytt/README.md

 # ytt - YouTube Transcript API (Rust)

-A Rust implementation of the YouTube Transcript API, similar to the Python [youtube-transcript-api](https://pypi.org/project/youtube-transcript-api/) package.
+A Rust implementation of the YouTube Transcript API

 ## Features